Maria Montessori and the Montessori Philosophy

 The mathematics program is one of Dr. Montessori’s most brilliant inventions.
 Two basic rules flow through the entire system: all mathematical operations are initiated using manipulatives, and the concrete is always taught before the abstract.
-Mathematics is introduced with the child learning to orally count to ten, after which they learn to identify the symbols that represent the quantity.
+Children are introduced by learning to orally count to ten with manipulatives (concrete), after which they learn to identify the symbols (abstract) that represent the quantity.
 Following this, the child is introduced to the base ten system of units, tens, hundreds, and thousands.
 The four major operations (addition, subtraction, multiplication and division) are also taught using a wide range of materials.
 Children will be allowed to work at their own pace and will be introduced to the different stages only when they are ready.
-As in all curriculum areas, we change materials for seasons and themes in order to inspire and maintain interest.
+Materials for seasons and themes are changed throughout the year in order to inspire and maintain interest.

 We emphasize the precise use of Language and our program is organized into the areas of listening, speaking, printing and reading.
 Our reading program is comprised of both a phonetic approach as well as whole language.
 Encoding is taught before decoding, so as soon as a child can recognize certain phonetic sounds, letters are placed together to form words.
 Soon words become sentences, and sentences form stories.
 As soon as a child is ready, they are introduced to big books, felt stories, poetry, and creative writing, to facilitate development in this area.

-Geography is covered with Montessori designed puzzle maps, globes, and flags.
-Geography is further enhanced continent with cultural studies.
+Geography is covered with Montessori designed puzzle maps, globes, and flags, and further enhanced continent with cultural studies.
 Land and water forms are taught with concrete materials and nomenclature booklets for the children who are ready.
 The two-year program is divided by the two hemispheres and covers the continents found in those hemispheres.
-Teaching materials include items and instruments from each continent.
+Teaching materials include items and instruments from each continent, with the focus on animals and people rather than political boundaries.

-Montessori programming is the core and foundation of all of our curriculum, but we also incorporate the Early Childhood Education (play base) program and other methods and materials into our daily calendar.
-Music and Movement, Yoga and our own Cultural Studies Program are other additional benefits to this enriched program.
+Montessori programming is the core and foundation of all of our curriculum.
+We also incorporate other elements, methods and materials into our calendar.
+Music, movement, Yoga and our own Cultural Studies Program are some of the additional benefits to creating an enriched program.